Pushkar198/DF/replit.md

 ## Overview

-This is a comprehensive multi-sector demand forecasting platform that leverages AI-powered analysis with real-time data integration to predict demand across Healthcare, Automobile, and Agriculture sectors.
+This is a comprehensive multi-sector demand forecasting platform that leverages AI-powered analysis with real-time data integration to predict demand across Healthcare, Automobile, Agriculture, Retail, and Energy sectors.
 The system uses React for the frontend, Express.js for the backend, PostgreSQL for data storage, and integrates with Google's Gemini AI for intelligent sector-specific predictions.

 ## User Preferences